studian/IntroToCar_Term1/README.md

 ## Python3 Code

-# CODE CELL
-#
-# Write the park function so that it actually parks your vehicle.
+* Write the park function so that it actually parks your vehicle.

 from Car import Car
 import time